Fernando Nieve: New York Mets

 In March 2009, Nieve was claimed off waivers by the New York Mets and was called to the major league team in June when reliever J. J. Putz was placed on the disabled list.

 In, 2010, due to his early workload, Mets' TV announcers began referring to him as "Nightly" Nieve.

 He was designated for assignment on July 23, 2010.

 After he was let go by the Mets, he rejoined the organization and pitched in the Buffalo Bisons rotation.

 Pittsburgh Pirates

 On December 1, 2010, Nieve signed a minor league contract with the Pittsburgh Pirates, which included an invite to spring training.
 He was released by the Pirates on March 22, 2011.

 Return to Astros

 On March 24, 2011, Nieve signed a minor league contract with the Houston Astros.
 He was released a month later.

 Doosan Bears

 After being granted his release by the Astros on April 27, 2011, Nieve signed with the Doosan Bears in South Korea.

 Los Angeles Dodgers

-He signed a minor league contract with the Los Angeles Dodgers in December 2011.
-He was assigned to the AAA Albuquerque Isotopes.
-He made 25 starts for the Isotopes and was 7-9 with a 5.96 ERA.
+Nieve signed a minor league contract with the Los Angeles Dodgers on December 14, 2011.
+He was assigned to the Triple-A Albuquerque Isotopes.
+Nieve made 25 starts for the Isotopes and was 7-9 with a 5.96 ERA.